1. Register as a provider

 Once you’re successful in securing a tenant, you will have to deactivate your listing on the Off-Campus Housing Database.
 This can be done by going into your listing and selecting the red ‘Close now’ button to the right of the page.

-If your listing is still on the Off-Campus Housing Database after 4 weeks, you may wish to revise your listing to better appeal to potential residents.
+If you haven't secured a tenant after 4 weeks, you may wish to revise your listing to better appeal to potential residents.

 You will have to register for an account before you can advertise.
 Registration will provide you with a username and password, details that you will require to log in to the Off-Campus Housing Database.